What is the issue?

 There is not enough evidence that zinc supplementation during pregnancy results in improvements in maternal or neonatal outcomes.
 Future research to address ways of improving the overall nutritional status of pregnant women, particularly in low-income regions, and not looking at zinc in isolation, should be an urgent priority.

-It has been suggested that low serum zinc levels may be associated with suboptimal outcomes of pregnancy such as prolonged labour, atonic postpartum haemorrhage, pregnancy-induced hypertension, preterm labour and post-term pregnancies, although many of these associations have not yet been established.
+It has been suggested that low serum zinc levels may be associated with suboptimal outcomes of pregnancy, such as prolonged labour, atonic postpartum haemorrhage, pregnancy-induced hypertension, preterm labour and post-term pregnancies, although these associations have not yet been established.
 This is an update of a review first published in 1997 and subsequently updated in 2007, 2012 and 2015.

 Three review authors applied the study selection criteria, assessed trial quality and extracted data.
 When necessary, we contacted study authors for additional information.
-The quality of the evidence was assessed using GRADE.
+We assessed the certainty of the evidence using GRADE.